wdi-sf-july/notes/week_07_rails/day_02_relations_and_CRUD/morning_relationships/readme.md

 Validate that each order name and item name are never empty.

-If you have modeled this relationship correctly you should be able to type order.items and item.order without an error
+If you have modeled this relationship correctly you should be able to assign a variable o = Order.create and then type o.items without an error.
+You should also be able to assign a variable i = Item.create and then type i.order without an error

 Once that's done - create five items and two orders and assign three items to order_id 1 and the remaining two items to order_id 2.
 Play around with some array methods you know (each, map, select, size) for each order.